 Tasting menu – yes or no?

-Just like any other, restaurant scene has its own rules as well.
-One of the topics we often polemicize about in Croatia is a tasting menu – whether and why guests should opt for it in a restaurant.
+Just like any other, the restaurant scene has its own rules as well.
+One of the topics we often polemicize about in Croatia is the tasting menu – whether and why guests should opt for it in a restaurant.
 With time and in line with global trends, Croatian chefs and restaurateurs also realized the importance of this type of presentation.

-What actually is a tasting menu?
+What is, actually, a tasting menu?

 A tasting menu is basically a meal made of several courses (smaller in size than regular restaurant dishes), that serves a purpose of showing guests the philosophy and the concept of a respective restaurant.
 It showcases the best dishes and, in most cases, the freshest ingredients in the season.

 What is the point of a tasting menu?